Grants for mobility

 - material costs

 - study or competition trips

 - the operations of a community

-Applications should the applicant’s working plan for the planned trip and a realistic estimate of travel costs.
+Applications must include the applicant’s working plan for the planned trip and a realistic estimate of travel costs.
 In addition, other possible funding for the trip and appearance fees must be stated in the application.

 Previously awarded grants are listed on the Taike website.

+This support is based on an overall assessment of applications.
 The arts councils review all applications.
-The criteria listed below represent general guidelines for evaluating applications and are applicable for all artforms:
+The criteria listed below represent general guidelines for evaluating applications.

 - How clear and strong is the artistic idea on which the project is based?